MISSION AND VALUES

 - Collaborating with and supporting other arts education institutions in our region.

 The arts play a major role in the social, physical and educational development of youth.
 For that reason, we help children develop not only as dancers, but also as people.
 TPB builds self-confidence, maturity and self-discipline in its students.
+TPB is committed to fostering the ambitions of dancers from all socio-economic backgrounds and to remove any financial barrier that may come in between a student and their attendance in class or at a performance.
+TPB has never turned away a dancer or family due to financial circumstances.
 Whether or not individual dancers pursue a career in ballet, they graduate with the life skills to help them succeed.

 In the classroom, TPB’s faculty draws upon years of experience gained at national and international companies.
 Visiting guest masters regularly work with our students as well, bringing fresh insight and perspectives, as well as valuable connections to companies throughout the ballet world.
 In addition, The Portland Ballet is one of only a handful of U.S. ballet schools linked to The George Balanchine Trust.
 This tie provides our dancers with unmatched learning and performance opportunities.